choinker/agents/README.md

 # agents

-This repo contains learning agents.
+This repo contains examples of reinforcement learning agents.

+Most are set up to interact within the openAI Gym environment.